kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 ### Step 3 - Getting your signed transaction from the SpireKey wallet

-Once all signatures for a transaction have been successfully collected from the wallet, the signed transaction as well as other optional parameters will be returned in the url parameters.
+Once all signatures for a transaction have been successfully collected from the wallet, the user will be navigated back to the returnUrl you provided and the signed transaction as well as other optional parameters will be returned in the url parameters.
 In the case that the transaction was not successfully signed, the unsigned transaction will be returned in the url parameters.

 | Parameter    | Type     | Required | Description                                                                                |
 | ------------ | -------- | -------- | ------------------------------------------------------------------------------------------ |